-- Attach a wrist strap to an unpainted metal surface of your hardware to prevent electrostatic discharge (ESD) from damaging your hardware. - When using a wrist strap, follow all electrical safety procedures.
+- Attach a wrist strap to an unpainted metal surface of your hardware to prevent electrostatic discharge from damaging your hardware. - · When using a wrist strap, follow all electrical safety procedures.
 A wrist strap is for static control.
-It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds - 10.
-Perform the following steps to remove a voltage regulator module from the system processor assembly: - a.
-Pull the connector tabs (A) up and then out, as shown in the following figure. - b.
-Pull the voltage regulator module out of the connector.
+It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - · If you do not have a wrist strap, just before removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds. - Do not remove the device from the antistatic bag until you are ready to install the device in the system. - With the device still in its antistatic bag, touch it to the metal frame of the system. - Grasp cards and boards by the edges.
+Avoid touching the components and gold connectors on the adapter. - · If you need to lay the device down while it is out of the antistatic bag, lay it on the antistatic bag.
+Before picking it up again, touch the antistatic bag and the metal frame of the system at the same time. - Handle the devices carefully to prevent permanent damage.